george-hawkins/breadboard-vtx-control/README.md

 The menu items of the popup are:

 * _save page_ - any changes you make on a page, e.g. to the _Band_ etc., are only actually applied after you select _save page_.
-* _reload_ - reload the value displayed on the page from the flight controller.
+* _reload_ - reload the values displayed on the page from the flight controller.
 * _reboot_ - reboot the flight controller.
 * _vtx tables_ - described above.